Marketing mentoring for a kids interior magazine

 Helping turn a passion into a full-time commercial business

-Using their natural creativity, the company founder launched a new children’s interior lifestyle magazine, as a passion to uplift, educate and inspire families to be creative in their own homes.
-The publishing house came to Sharp Thinking to take the magazine to the next level.
+Rooomy is a children’s interior lifestyle magazine with a clear vision and strong product offering.
+The company founder set up the magazine a few years ago to inspire families to be creative in their own homes.
+The publishing house came to Sharp Thinking to help monetise the magazine and create a long term business plan.

 The Approach: On a mission to be the go-to publication of kid’s interiors for parents

-We began working with the company founder during lockdown via a series of sessions on Zoom.
-The first exercise was to understand the business and set some key objectives.
-A detailed SWOT analysis kicked things off, highlighting the strengths, weaknesses, opportunities and threats of the magazine, along with a review of the market and its competitors to set some benchmarks and identity key learnings.
+We began working with the company founder during the first lockdown via a series of sessions on Zoom.
+The first exercise was to understand the business and set some key long term objectives for the business.
+A detailed SWOT analysis was used highlighting the strengths, weaknesses, opportunities and threats of the business, along with a review of the market and its competitors to set some benchmarks and obtain key learnings.

-With a real sense of purpose and a straight-forward plan to monetize and grow the magazine’s readership online, the business would be on the right path to success.
+With a real sense of purpose and a straight-forward plan to monetise and grow the magazine’s readership online, the business would be on the right path to success.

 Greater control and focus for the business commercially